mjoblin/netdumplings/docs/pages/installation.rst

       Sniffs network packets matching the given PCAP-style filter and sends them to chefs for processing into dumplings.
 Dumplings are then sent to nd-hub for distribution to the dumpling eaters.

+      This tool likely needs to be run as root, or as an Administrator user.

     Options:
       -n, --kitchen-name KITCHEN_NAME